m0ose/asx/README.md

 The conversion of the [fire](http://backspaces.github.io/asx/models?fire) model, [source here](https://github.com/backspaces/asx/blob/master/models/src/fire.js), is an example of the minor changes needed in converting to Three.js.

-### Modules and Bundles
+## Modules and Bundles

+ASX is an entirely es6 Modules based, dual deploy.
+By "dual" we mean that we support es6 Modules, along with legacy `<script>` tags, both in our models/index.html files and the individual demo models.

-ASX is entirely es6 Modules based, and the dist/ dir includes both a [Rollup](https://rollupjs.org/) generated legacy [IIFE](http://adripofjavascript.com/blog/drips/an-introduction-to-iffes-immediately-invoked-function-expressions.html) global, window.AS, for script users, and the AS/ dir of the modules for direct native module implementations (Canary, Edge, FFox Nightly, iOS Safari and Safari Technology Preview), see the [CanIUse](http://caniuse.com/#search=modules) page for current browser support.
+The dist/ dir includes both a [Rollup](https://rollupjs.org/) generated legacy [IIFE](http://adripofjavascript.com/blog/drips/an-introduction-to-iffes-immediately-invoked-function-expressions.html) global, window.AS, for script users, and the AS/ dir of the modules for direct native module implementations (Canary, Edge, FFox Nightly, iOS Safari and Safari Technology Preview), see the [CanIUse](http://caniuse.com/#search=modules) page for current browser support.

 It can also be used as a CDN for all the es6 Modules: